This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-The next step would be to have someone else start the car while you are sitting inside with your dog.
-That way, you can correct any notion to go into excitement and ask the dog to let go of any prior decision about cars and the ride.
+The next step would be to have someone else start the car while you’re sitting inside with your dog.
+That way, you can correct any notion to go into excitement and ask your dog to let go of any prior decision about cars and car rides.

-Keep correcting your dog any time she starts to get herself wound into any excitement.
+Keep correcting your dog (calmly) any time she starts to get herself too excited.

 Make sure that you do not pet or console your dog during this time.
-To a dog, this kind of behavior would be a reward for what she is doing.
-So if she is excited or anxious, she will think that behavior is desirable if you are petting her while doing this.
+To a dog, this kind of behavior would be a reward for what she is doing (being scared, excited, or nervous).
+So if she is excited or anxious, she will think that behavior is desirable if you pet her while she’s doing this.